TheRenegadeCoder/sample-programs-website/docs/projects/fraction-math/c-plus-plus/index.md

     }
     return 0;
 }

 ```

 {% endraw %}

-[Fraction Math](https://sampleprograms.io/projects/fraction-math) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:
+Fraction Math in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Jeremy Grifski
 - Niraj Kamdar

+This article was written by:

+- Jeremy Grifski
+- Niraj Kamdar
+- Niraj-Kamdar
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 16:05:09.
-The solution was first committed on Oct 10 2019 21:55:40.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution